Where is Craig Bellamy now?

 In March 2017, his construction company Digger 39 Ltd was wound up after accruing debts of £1.8 million.

-Having always expressed a desire to get into coaching when he retired from playing, Bellamy started working at the Cardiff City youth academy on a part-time basis whilst working towards his coaching badges.
+Having always expressed a desire to pusue a coaching career when he retired from playing, Bellamy started working at the Cardiff City youth academy on a part-time basis whilst working towards his coaching badges.

 His role was changed in May 2017 when the club put him in charge of their under 18’s side for the season in his first managerial post.